JakubKocerha/Travel-Post-MS3/README.md

 - Validation of JS files [app.py](https://github.com/JakubKocerha/Travel-Post-MS3/blob/main/app.py)
     - No issues detected.
+- env.py is too long to be formatted - PEP8 validator returns an error, which has no functional impact on the app.

 ### Responsive Design:
 * Materializecss grid applied in HTML markup